ARgorithm/toolkit/docs/docs/cli.md

 ## Delete

-The delete command is used to delete ARgorithm from server.
+The delete command is used to delete ARgorithms from the server.
 If `AUTH` is enabled, then ARgorithm can only be deleted by its author or by a programmer with admin priveleges.

 <div class="termy">
 ```console